Guide to Costing

 It is very important that you show me images that incorporate the ideas or 'look' that you are after.
 Feel free to send images that I have already produced, as well as others that you may have found online.
 But please note that I will not copy other artists' work.
 I always assume that you are approaching me to create a unique piece of art or design tailored for your business.

 6. CREATIVE IDEAS

-While it is my job to bring artistic ideas to the table, it can help if you present your initial ideas at the outset.
-This way we can talk about the possibilities without too much trial and error later.
-Such things may be:
+While it is my job to bring artistic ideas to the table, it can help if you bring your initial ideas at the outset.
+This way we can talk about the possibilities without too much trial or error later.

 • Positioning or posing of characters or images